Improve Your Body Image by Changing Who You Follow on Social Media

 But just as some images cause us to feel worse about ourselves, you can use images to shift your perception and improve your body image.
 Because nobody is perfect.
 And the more we see populate our feed with images of people that feature stretch marks or acne, saggy boobs or hairy legs, belly rolls or cellulite, the more we begin to realize that all this is NORMAL.
 We are all normal.

 While we can’t control what people put on social media, we can control who we follow and therefore, what we see.
-So here’s what I want you to do:
+So here’s an activity to try:

-Go through all your social media channels, but especially Instagram (since it is so photo-focused).
-Unfollow or delete anyone or any account that:
+Go through all your social media channels, but especially Instagram (since it is so photo-focused) and unfollow, mute or block anyone or any account that:

 - Makes you feel bad about yourself or your body

 - Features extreme exercise or dieting behaviors

 - Cuts out certain foods or food groups

 - Talks about “clean eating” or “good” foods and “bad” foods